shawnbrown/datatest/docs/data_processing.rst

 Structuring a Data Test Suite
 =============================

-The structure of a datatest suite defines a data processing workflow.
+The structure of a datatest suite defines a data preparation workflow.
 The first cases should address essential prerequisites and the following cases should focus on specific requirements.
 Test cases and methods are run *in order* (by line number).